DeepRedalert/HysolSim/README.md

 # 3 Simulation Procedure (To test/run the simulator)

-All the \texttt{.m} files, iMAGE folder, \texttt{.mat} files, \texttt{.xlsx} file should be inside one single folder.
+All the `‘.m’` files, iMAGE folder, `‘.mat’` files, `‘.xlsx’` file should be inside one single folder.
 The steps involved in running the simulator are briefly discussed below:

 -   Execute the file `‘All_HSTPP_Simulator.m’` in MATLAB.
 A message will be displayed as shown in [Figure 2](#fig2) to select the Type of simulation.